Sam Greene (rugby union): Rugby career

 Following the conclusion of high school Greene starred in Wests Rugby's Premier Grade side, amassing 212 points to finish the season as Premier Rugby's leading point-scorer in 2013.
 He was a finalist for Premier Grade's Player of the Year Award but lost out to Wests team-mate Brett Gillespie.
 Greene instead won the Colt of Year Award as the best Under-19 Player in Queensland.

 In 2014 Greene moved to Brothers Old Boys, coached by Brisbane Grammar teachers Anthony Mathison and Carl Marshall to fill the void left by capped-Queensland Reds flyhalf Dallan Murphy.
 His form for the Reds Under-20s and Brothers throughout the year inspired Brisbane City (rugby team) coach Nick Stiles to select him for a match at Suncorp Stadium.
 Greene kicked a conversion on debut for Brisbane City, inspiring FoxSports commentator Greg Martin to label him "the best goal-kicker in Australia at any level".

 In 2015 Greene broke Queensland Reds flyhalf Elton Flatley's single-game point-scoring record for Brothers, scoring 33 points against GPS.
 A few weeks later Greene scored all 23 of Brothers' points against eventual finalists Easts.
 He finished the 2015 season with 216 points from 15 games, scoring 10 tries and winning the club's Best and Fairest medal in the process, but controversially failed to win the Premier Grade Player of the Year Award, losing to Bond University captain Josh Fuimaono, who had only played half the season.

 Greene made his Queensland Reds debut off the bench against the Melbourne Rebels at Suncorp Stadium in 2015, and signed an Elite Development Squad contract shortly afterwards.
 He was selected to start at flyhalf Queensland Country (NRC team) in the 2015 National Rugby Championship, reaching 50 career points in just his third start for Country.
 Greene went on to break the all-time Queensland Country points-scoring record held by Matt Brandon with a week remaining in the competition, finishing with 83 from seven matches.

 He signed one-year full contract for the 2016 season with the Queensland Reds, where he will compete with Jake McIntyre to fill the void left by Quade Cooper.
-Greene largely spent the season as McIntyre's understudy and would go on to sign with Toyota Shokki in the Japanese Top League ahead of the 2016-17 season, meanwhile Cooper signed to return from Toulon on a 3-year deal.
+Greene largely spent the season as McIntyre's understudy and would go on to sign with Toyota Shokki in the Japanese Top League ahead of the 2016–17 season, meanwhile Cooper signed to return from Toulon on a 3-year deal.

+International career

+On 12 July 2025, Greene made his international debut for Japan against Wales in the second test of the 2025 Wales tour of Japan.
+Greene scored his first try for Japan in his second appearance, against Canada in the 2025 Pacific Nations Cup (PNC).
+Japan won 57–15.